SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company has business activities in Australia and Asia, which may give rise to significant foreign currency risks from fluctuations and the degree of volatility of foreign exchange rates between USD and the Australian currency AUD.
 The results of operations denominated in foreign currency are translated at the average rate of exchange during the reporting period.
 Aggregate net foreign currency transactions included in the condensed consolidated Statements of Operations was immaterial for the three months ended March 31, 2018 and 2017.

 Financial assets and liabilities do not have material interest rate risk.

-The Company is exposed to credit risk from its cash in banks.
+The Company is exposed to credit risk from its cash in bank and accounts receivable.
 The credit risk on cash in banks is limited because the counterparties are recognized financial institutions.

 Recent Accounting Pronouncements

 FASB ASU 2017-11 “Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480) and Derivatives and Hedging (Topic 815)” - In July 2017, the FASB issued 2017-11.
 The guidance eliminates the requirement to consider “down round” features when determining whether certain equity-linked financial instruments or embedded features are indexed to an entity’s own stock.
 Our warrants issued with our convertible notes are treated as derivative instruments, because they include a “down round” feature.
 The ASU is effective for annual periods beginning after December 15, 2018, and for interim periods within those years, with early adoption permitted.
 We do not expect this ASU to have a significant impact on our condensed consolidated financial statements and related disclosures.